Swatantra Senani Superfast Express

 The 12561 / 12562 Swatantrata Senani Superfast Express is a Superfast Express train belonging to Indian Railways that runs between Jaynagar and New Delhi in India.
 It operates as train number 12561 from Jaynagar to New Delhi and as train number 12562 in the reverse direction.
 It services the states of Delhi, Uttar Pradesh and Bihar.
 It reverses direction at Samastipur Junction.

+Earlier, it used to run between Muzaffarpur and New Delhi, but was later extended up to Jaynagar.

 Coaches

-Since September 2017 the 12561/12562 Swatantra Senani Superfast Express with new LHB coach has 1 AC hot buffet car, 2 AC 1st Class cum AC 2 tier, 1 AC 2 tier, 2 AC 3 tier, 11 Sleeper class and 3 General Unreserved coaches, and 2 power generator cars.
+Since September 2017 the 12561/12562 Swatantra Senani Superfast Express with new LHB coach has 1 AC 1st Class, 2 AC 2 tier, 6 AC 3 tier,1 AC 3E, 6 Sleeper class, 3 General Unreserved coaches & 1 Pantry car, 1Physical Handicapped coach, and 1 power generator cars.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.